olivierobert/olivierobert-web/src/index.md

 <article class="callout-block">
   <p>Hi, I am Olivier Robert 👋</p>
-  <p>I am a continuous learner about life and software crafting.
-I strive to lead engineering teams to be their best self and deliver their best work</p>
+  <p>I am a continuous learner about life and software crafting. <br/>I strive to lead engineering teams to be their best self and deliver their best work</p>

   {% render "list_social" %}
 </article>